Frequently the question arises should I take action and file an appeal or withdraw from a disqualification.

 The answer lies in the circumstances and facts involved in your disqualification.
 There may be occasions when letting more time pass between incidents that caused you to be disqualified is a good idea, in which case you may wish to withdraw and try again later.

-There are very few benefits to withdrawing if your ultimate goal is to be an NYPD Police Officer.
-The withdrawal letter states that the next time you apply for the job the disqualification file will be used in determining your suitability.
+There are very few benefits to withdrawing if your ultimate goal is to be a NYPD Police Officer.
+The withdrawal letter states that the next time you apply for the job, the disqualification file will be used in determining your suitability.

 Accordingly, you may wish to proceed with the disqualification appeal if your ultimate goal is to be appointed to that job.

-If you receive a NYPD NOPD psychological disqualification do not hesitate to call (516) 248-0040 or email firstname.lastname@example.org to schedule a free in office consultation.
+If you receive a NYPD NOPD psychological disqualification, please call (516) 248-0040 or email firstname.lastname@example.org to schedule a free in office consultation.

 You can visit my website at www.sheerinlaw.com

 You can read civil service disqualification case summaries, tips, and tactics at civil-service.sheerinlaw.com